pravega/pravega/documentation/src/docs/pravega-concepts.md

 - **Reader:** An application that reads Events from a Stream.
 Readers can read from any point in the Stream.
 Many Readers will be reading Events from the tail of the Stream.
 Tail reads corresponding to recently written Events are immediately delivered to readers.
-Some Readers will read from earlier parts or history of the Stream (called **catch-up reads**).
+Some Readers will read from earlier parts of the Stream (called **catch-up reads**).
 The application developer has control over the Reader's start position in the Stream.

 - **Position:** Abstraction that represents where in a Stream a Reader is currently located.
-The position object can be used as a recovery mechanism by replacing the failed Reader by a new Reader by restoring the last saved successful read position.
-Using this pattern of persisting position objects, applications can be built guaranteeing exactly once Event processing by handling the Reader failure.
+The Position object can be used as a recovery mechanism by replacing the failed Reader by a new Reader starting at the last saved successful read Position.
+Using this pattern of persisting position objects, applications can be built guaranteeing exactly once Event processing in the presence of Reader failures.

 - **Reader Groups:** Readers are organized into Reader Groups.
 A Reader Group is a named collection of Readers, which together perform parallel reads from a given Stream.
 When a